scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 - it requires usage of `identityHashCode` that is stored for every object inside object header.
 - as global arrays are used to store monitors, seemingly unrelated things may create contention.
 This is addressed in detail in evaluation section.

-Both absence of monitors expansion and usage of `idetityHashCode` interact with each other, as both of them operate on the object header. \[[12][12]\] presents the compete graph of transitions between possible states of object header.
+Both absence of monitor expansion and usage of `idetityHashCode` interact with each other, as both of them operate on the object header. \[[12][12]\] presents the complete graph of transitions between possible states of the object header.
-What can be seen from this transition graph is that in contended case versions V2-V5 were promoting object into the worst case, the `heavyweight monitor` object, while the new scheme only disables biasing.
+What can be seen from this transition graph is that in the contended case, versions V2-V5 were promoting object into the worst case, the `heavyweight monitor` object, while the new scheme only disables biasing.

-Note that under schemes presented here, V2-V5, this change only happens in case of presence of contention and happens per-object.
+Note that under the schemes presented here, V2-V5, this change only happens in the event of contention and happens per-object.

-### Non-threadsafe lazy vals ###
+### Non-thread-safe lazy vals ###
-While the new versions introduce speedups in contended case, they do generate complex bytecode and this may lead to new scheme being less appropriate for lazy vals that are not used in concurrent setting.
-In order to perfectly fit this use-case we propose to introduce an encoding for single-threaded lazy vals that is very simple and very efficient:
+While the new versions introduce speedups in the contended case, they do generate complex byte-code and this may lead to the new scheme being less appropriate for lazy vals that are not used in concurrent setting.
+In order to perfectly fit this use-case we propose to introduce an encoding for single-threaded lazy vals that is very simple and efficient:

     final class LazyCell {
       var value_0 = 0
       var flag = false
       def value =
         if (flag) value_0
         else {
           value_0 = <RHS>;
           flag = true;
         }
     }

-This version behaves faster than all other versions on benchmarks but does not correctly handle safe publication in case of multiple threads.
+This version is faster than all other versions on benchmarks but does not correctly handle safe publication in the case of multiple threads.
 It can be used in applications that utilize multiple threads if some other means of safe publication is used instead.

 ### Elegant Local lazy vals ###
 Aside from lazy vals that are fields of objects, scala supports local lazy vals, defined inside methods: